 Object ives Suitable Living Environment - In general, this objective relates to activities that are designed to benefit communities, families, or individuals by addressing issues in their living environment.
 Decent Affordable Housing - The activities that typically would be found under this objective are designed to cover the wide range of housing possible under HOME, CDBG or ESG.
-This objectives focuses on housing programs where the purpose of the program is to meet individual family or community needs and not programs where housing is an element of a larger effort (such as would be captured under Suitable Living Environment).
+This objective focuses very specifically on housing providing housing to meet the needs of an individual, family, or specific population.
 Creating Economic Opportunity - This objective applies to the types of activities related to economic development, commercial revitalization, or job creation.
-Outcor mes Availability/Accessibility - This outcome category applies to activities that make services, infrastructure, housing, or shelter available or accessible to low- and moderate- income people, including persons with disabilities.
+Outco nes Availability/Accessibility - This outcome category applies to activities that make new or improved services, infrastructure, housing, or shelter available or accessible to low- and moderate- income people, including persons with disabilities.
 In this category, accessibility does not refer only to physical barriers, but also to making the affordable basics of daily living available and accessible to low- and moderate- income people.
 Affordability - This outcome category applies to activities that provide affordability in a variety of ways in the lives of low- and moderate- income people.
 It can include the creation or maintenance of affordable housing, basic infrastructure hook-ups, or services such as transportation or day care.
 Sustainability - Promoting Livable or Viable Communities.
 This outcome applies to projects where the activity or activities are aimed at improving communities or neighborhoods, helping to make them livable or viable by providing benefit to persons of low- and moderate- income people or by removing or eliminating slums or blighted areas, through multiple activities or services that sustain communities or neighborhoods.

-Section 1.08 Finances, Budget and Sustainability of Use (Maximum points: 20)
+Section 1.07 Finances, Budget and Sustainability of Use (Maximum points: 25)